oracle-samples/oltrain/content/posts/ocne/post-22/index.md

 ---
 title: "Use ConfigMaps and Secrets"
-date: 2023-09-29
+date: 2024-10-01
 draft: false
-summary: "This tutorial shows how to create and use ConfigMaps and Secrets with Oracle Cloud Native Environment."
+summary: "Learn how to create and use ConfigMaps and Secrets with Oracle Cloud Native Environment."
-tags: ["ocne", "lab", "tutorial", "ocne-k8s"]
+tags: ["ocne", "ocne2", "lab", "tutorial", "ocne-k8s"]
 showDate: true
 ---